 (c) Entering and Leaving the Pro-Pyme Regime

-If a company qualifies as an SME when it commences its activities, it becomes subject to the Pro-Pyme regime by default, i.e., without the need to make any filings with the SII.
+A company that qualifies as an SME when it commences its activities becomes subject to the Pro-Pyme regime by default, i.e., without the need to make any filings with the SII.
 Companies subject to the regular tax regime that subsequently meet the requirements to qualify under the Pro-Pyme regime, may opt for the latter regime by filing a notice with the SII between January 1 and April 30 of the taxable year in question, i.e., the switch to the Pro-Pyme regime does not apply by default.
 In that scenario, the company must make the following tax adjustments on the first day of the taxable year in which the SME becomes subject to the new regime: (a) the adjusted tax basis in fixed assets pending to be depreciated must be claimed as a deductible expense; (b) its inputs and inventory must be claimed as a deductible expense; (c) the accumulated NOLs must be claimed as a deductible expense; and (d) income and expenses that have been accrued while the company was subject to the general tax regime may not be recognized when they are received or paid.

-An SME that either opts to switch to the general tax regime (or is forced to do so because it fails to meet any of the conditions that entitle it to be subject to the Pro-Pyme regime) must notify the SII between January 1 and April 30 of the year in which it opts to become subject to the general tax regime or of the year following the one in which one of the Pro-Pyme requirements is not met.
-In this scenario, the general tax regime applies as of January 1 of the year in which the notice to the SII is filed.
+An SME that either opts to switch to the general tax regime or is forced to do so because it fails to fulfill any of the conditions that entitle it to be subject to the Pro-Pyme regime must notify the SII between January 1 and April 30 of the year in which it opts to become subject to the general tax regime or of the year following that in which one of the Pro-Pyme requirements is not met.
+In this scenario, the general tax regime applies from January 1 of the year in which the notice to the SII is filed.
 Upon switching to the general tax regime, the taxpayer is required to make the following tax adjustments:

 (i) It must recognize its revenues and expenses on an accrual basis if it had not done so under the Pro-Pyme regime;